EXCervantes/react-portfolio/README.md

 ## Description

-Here is an updated Portfolio using all that I have learned these past few months build using React, Vite, Tailwind CSS, and Flowbite React.
+Here is an updated Portfolio using all that I have learned these past few months.
+This is built using React and its corresponding packages, Vite, Tailwind CSS, and Flowbite React.
+Due to using a virtual DOM this webpage acts like a true single page application as seen by how the user can interact with it.
 This project is deployed to [Netlify](https://www.netlify.com/) as a webpage which can be used in the browser.

+Building this site taught me many new things about building with React.js especially the ease of using it once I became familiar with the syntax.
+There has been some huge improvements over my [previous](https://github.com/EXCervantes/portfolio-page) Portfolio page.
+Future development will include creating a full functioning form page which will interact with an API such as Email.js to notify of a response.

 ## Technologies and Packages Used